 Just as intellectually patterned experience heads towards insights and judgments, so potency heads towards forms and acts.
-Just as cognitional activity mounts through accurulations of insights to higher viewpoints, so objective process involves the information and actuation of prime potency only to uncover a residue of coincidental manifolds and so mount through successive levels of higher systematization.
-Just as cognitional activity does not know in advance what being is and so has to define it heuristically as whatever is to be known by intelligent grasp and reasonable affirmation, so objective process is not the realization of some blue-print but the cumulation te for hand the characterization and provide the contract of the second second second second second second second of a conditioned series of things and schemes of recurrence in accord with successive schedules of probabilities.
+Just as cognitional activity mounts through accumulations of insights to higher viewpoints, so objective process involves the information and actuation of prime potency only to uncover a residue of coincidental manifolds and so mount through successive levels of higher systematization.
+Just as cognitional activity does not know in advance what being is and so has to define it heuristically as whatever is to be known by intelligent grasp and reasonabile affirmation, so objective process is not the realization of some blue-print but the cumulation of a conditioned series of things and schemes of recurrence in accord with successive schedules of probabilities.
 Just as cognitional activity is the becoming known of being, so objective process is the becoming of proportionate being.
-Indeed, since cognitional activity is itself but a part of this universe, so its heading to being is but the particular instance in which universal striving towards being becomes conscious and intelligent and reasonable.
+Indeed, since cognitional activity is itself but a part of this universe, so its heading to the being is but a particular instance in which universal striving towards being becomes conscious and intelligent and reasonable.